mediaelch/mediaelch-doc/docs/source/contributing/bug-reports.rst

 When opening a new issue, please send us:

- - the name of your operating system plus its version (e.g. Windows 8.1, Linux Mint 19, etc.)
+ - the name of your operating system plus its version (e.g. Windows 11, Ubuntu 23.04, etc.)
  - steps to reproduce the bug
  - developer information of your MediaElch version (see below)